michalsnik/ember-content-placeholders/README.md

 ### Customization

-Composable components make it easy to form a required module, but sometime it's not enough.
-If you'd like to also amend styling, there are few variables that you can help you out:
+Composable components make it easy to form a required module, but sometimes it's not enough.
+If you'd like to also amend styling, there are few variables that can help you out:

-* `$ember-fake-content-primary-color` - darken background
+* `$ember-fake-content-primary-color` - heading background
 * `$ember-fake-content-secondary-color` - light background
-* `$ember-fake-content-border-radius` - if `rounded` property is set it sets the border radius
+* `$ember-fake-content-border-radius` - border radius size when `rounded` property is `true`
 * `$ember-fake-content-line-height` - single line height
 * `$ember-fake-content-spacing` - distance between lines